WellyZhang1994/solidity-advance-1/README.md

-# notes is be written in the code file.
+# notes is written in the code file.